Frequently Asked Questions

 We recommend going through the entire course at least once.
 After that it is up to you.
 Some may want to go through the whole course multiple times.
 You might also find yourself taking note of particular topics you would like to devote more time to, and just going back later to study those areas.

-Tennessee contractor license renewals are sent out 90 days prior to the license expiration date listed on the file.
+Tennessee contractors must renew their license biannually by the date of original licensure.
+License renewals are sent out 90 days prior to the license expiration date listed on the file.
 Renewals must be mailed to the board or delivered in person: online renewals are not allowed at this time.

 You may begin immediately!
 Simply click the Login button in the upper right-hand corner on your desktop or in the upper-right menu on mobile.
 Once you’ve entered your login and password, you will be taken to your courses.
 Follow the instructions and enjoy!